Last updated: February 22, 2023.

 So wall air conditioners are louder than their window and portable counterparts.

-But are they considered loud?
+But are wall air conditioners considered loud?

 This is a subjective question, so bear with me for a moment.